captionpoint/captionpoint-plays/!archives/PASSION.md

 ## COLONEL:
 Any attention that is paid to her means so much.
-Signora Fosca has always had a…shortage of friends.
+Signora Fosca has always had a… shortage of friends.

 ---